linode/docs/docs/websites/cms/webmin-control-panel.md

 author:
   name: Linode
   email: docs@linode.com
-description: 'This guide will teach you how to install and configure a Webmin control panel for system administration'
+description: 'This guide teaches you how to install and configure a Webmin control panel for system administration.'
+og_description: 'Install the Webmin control panel to manage your Linux system administration from a web browser, without needing to SSH into your machine.
+This guide shows you how.'
-keywords: 'webmin,webmin debian,webmin centos,webmin ubuntu,webmin fedora,linux control panel,debian,ubuntu,centos,fedora,control panel,admin panel'
+keywords: 'webmin,control panel,admin panel'
 license: '[CC BY-ND 4.0](https://creativecommons.org/licenses/by-nd/4.0)'
 alias: ['web-applications/control-panels/webmin/installing-webmin/']
-modified: Friday, September 15th, 2017
+modified: Friday, November 10, 2017
 modified_by:
   name: Linode
 published: 'Wednesday, October 8th, 2014'
-title: How to Install a Webmin Control Panel
+title: How to Install a Webmin Control Panel and Modules
 external_resources:
  - '[Webmin Home Page](http://www.webmin.com/)'
  - '[Webmin Documentation](http://www.webmin.com/docs.html)'